-With more than 200,000 native speakers on four continents, Portuguese is a global language with growing importance in culture, commerce, politics, international development and public health.
+With more than 200 million native speakers on four continents, Portuguese is a global language with growing importance in culture, commerce, politics, international development and public health.
 Its close linguistic relationship with Spanish means that Spanish speakers can reach an advanced level of Portuguese proficiency in just a few semesters.
 At Emory, Portuguese speakers and learners make up a close community that comes together frequently to share our enthusiasm for the Portuguese language and Lusophone cultures.

 Below, Prof. Ana Catarina Teixeira and student Paola Correia explain more about the reasons so many students choose to study Portuguese.